osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 Vendors
 +++++++

 These are the records for businesses that sell products.
 Vendors are also specific to a location, so if Bob's Fish has two different locations where they sell their Products, each location will be a separate Vendor.
-These can be distringuished by name, for instance Bob's Fish Newport and Bob's Fish Waldport.
+These can be distinguished by name, for instance Bob's Fish Newport and Bob's Fish Waldport.

 The address for a Vendor should be the actual location where they sell their Products, not an office or P.O. box.

-**Pre-requisits**
+**Pre-requisites**

 Vendors sell Products, so in order to create a new Vendor, some Products must exist (ideally, the specific Products that Vendor sells).
 Before creating a new Vendor, it is a good idea to make sure their Products exist.
 The Vendor form *requires* at least one Product to be added to the Vendor.
 A Vendor's Product list can be changed later.